llancruzz/hogwarts/README.md

 - All page not found displays a message:
   - Sorry, the page you're looking for doesn't exist
-- All page with no results of posts, feed, likes displays a message:
+- All page with no results of posts, feed, or likes displays a message:
   - No results found.
 Adjust the search keyword or like a post.
   - No results found.
 Adjust the search keyword or follow a user.
-  - No results found, user hasn't posted yet.
+  - No results found, the user hasn't posted yet.

 ![not found page](docs/not-found.png)
 ![not results page](docs/not-results.png)

 ### Components

-Components in ReactJS are independent and reusable blocks of code that simplify developments by allowing a developer to break a user interface into elements that can reused across one or multiple applications.
+Components in ReactJS are independent and reusable blocks of code that simplify developments by allowing a developer to break a user interface into elements that can be reused across one or multiple applications.

-For more details about Component, check my repository that I have created throughout Code Institute clicking in:
+For more details about Component, check the repository that I have created throughout Code Institute by clicking in:
 [Components](https://github.com/llancruzz/react-components)

-A number of components were created during the development of this project and are highlighted below.
-Benefits common to all components are:
+Several components-entse created during the development of this project and are highlighted below.
+Benefits common to all components are

-- Ease of development by consolidating code into a single re-usable component that could be used in different parts of the application and debugged by modifying code in a single location.
+- Ease of development by consolidating code into a single re-usable component that could be used in different parts of the application and debugging by modifying code in a single location.
 - Allowed for consistent user experience across pages without code duplication and the complexities of managing duplicated code.

 #### Components used in this application

 - Asset
-  - Used to display a loading spinner, upload image (planned to be used when multiple image uploads are introduced to the site in future versions) and a message when search filters return no results.
+  - Used to display a loading spinner, upload image (planned to be used when multiple image uploads are introduced to the site in future versions) and a message when search filters returned no results.
-  - UX (user experience) is improved by the loading spinner as users are notified when content is being fetched by the application, rather then being presented with a blank or partially complete page while data is loaded.
+  - UX (user experience) is improved by the loading spinner as users are notified when content is being fetched by the application, rather than being presented with a blank or partially complete page while data is loaded.
   - UX is improved by the feedback provided to users when a search returns no results as this provides feedback and prompts them to adjust their search criteria.

-- Profile Pciture
+- Profile Picture
   - Used to display the user avatar in different variations throughout the site (based on use and viewport size).
   - UX experience is improved as users can quickly identify the author of posts and their authentication state.